What does ‘Personal Use’ or ‘Commercial Use’ on an SVG file mean to crafters?

 The great thing is, as an entrepreneur, we get to make a lot of our rules for our business.
-But, as a freelance graphic designer since 1997, I appreciate the fact that there ARE laws to protect my designs.~Chelly Onts
+But, as a freelance graphic designer since 1997, I appreciate the fact that there ARE laws to protect my designs.~Chelly Ontis

 ® Register Mark

 Did you know, if you find an image online, there doesn’t have to be a ® (Register mark) on the image for rights to be owned by someone?
-So, just assume all images you find do not give you permission to use it unless you find it says otherwise.
+So, just assume all images you find do NOT give you permission to use it unless you find it says otherwise.

 Simply Stated: As a creator/designer, your items are protected as you design them.